The Institute of Human Resources Management Regular Master's Program

 Special Features of the Program

 NSYSU’s Institute of Human Resource Management is the first human resource management institute in Taiwan.
 It is the only one in Taiwan and the seventh in the Far East to be ranked in the 2021 EDUNIVERSAL Human Resource Ranking.
 The Institute is committed to internationalization and gathering academic capabilities.
-We have 12 full-time professors, many of whom have received the Ta-You Wu Memorial Award and Distinguished Research Awards from the Ministry of Science and Technology, and our faculty and students have received numerous national awards for their papers.
+We have 12 full-time professors, many of whom have received the Ta-You Wu Memorial Award and Distinguished Research Awards from the National Science and Technology Council, and our faculty and students have received numerous national awards for their papers.
 Our faculty is quite comprehensive.
 At the macro level, our faculty specializes in strategic management, strategic human resource management, and international human resource management.
 At the micro level, our faculty specializes in organizational behavior, employee career development, work mood, and work psychology.
 In terms of course specialization, we offer the most advanced human resources courses to meet the trends in human resources: human resources data analysis, business big data analysis, R programing language, performance management, and talent development.
 Outstanding alumni are regularly invited back to the Institute to share their HR practices with students.
 The final report combines enterprise diagnosis and problem analysis, allowing students to accumulate human resources expertise and gain valuable practical experience while at school

 Daytime, 2-4 year limit.